-Restricting attention to the elastic scattering regime, $(2M_N)^2 < s < (2M_N + M_\pi)^2$, guarantees that only intermediate $NN$ states can go on shell, implying that all sums arising in self-energy diagrams and Bethe-Salpeter kernels can be replaced by integrals.
-Thus we can replace $B_L \to B$ and $\Delta_{N, L} \to \Delta_{N,i \epsilon}$, where the latter are understood as infinite-volume objects.
+Restricting attention to the elastic scattering regime, $(2M_N)^2 < s < (2M_N + M_\pi)^2$, guarantees that only intermediate $NN$ states can go on shell, implying that all sums arising in self-energy diagrams and Bethe-Salpeter kernels can be replaced by integrals: $B_L \to B$ and $\Delta_{N, L} \to \Delta_{N,i \epsilon}$, where the latter are understood as infinite-volume objects.
 Analogous replacements can also be made for the endcap factors.

-Conversely, power-like $L$ dependence arises only from the sums over momenta in $NN$ states and this is the motivation for the decomposition of eq.~\eqref{eq:corr_skel}.
+The power-like $L$ dependence from momentum sums over $NN$ states is captured in the decomposition of eq.~\eqref{eq:corr_skel}.
 We emphasize the parallel between $\circ_{\sf fv}$ insertions leading to volume dependence in $C_L(P)$ and $\circ_{i\epsilon}$ insertions leading to imaginary contributions in the scattering amplitude.
 Both effects originate from poles in the spatial momentum dependence.

-While these arguments guarantee that all contributions to $C_L(P)$ are safe, subtleties can arise when subdiagrams are considered in isolation.
-We come to this issue in section~\ref{sec:bs_kernel}.